· July 3, 2026

 - Repeat for 5–7 breaths.

-This stimulates vagal input to the enteric nervous system, improving motility timing and signaling without forcing movement.
+Why it works: This stimulates vagal input to the enteric nervous system, improving motility timing and signaling without forcing movement.

-If stool regularity improves before diet changes, you’ve confirmed this was a tone problem—not a food problem.
+If stool regularity improves before diet changes, you’ve confirmed this was a tone problem — not a food problem.

 TL;DR